kikemolina3/MiV-HorrorBird/README.md

 # MiV-HorrorBird
-A simple videogame inspired in flappy bird
+A simple videogame inspired by flappy bird